RMGrena/GEOS505-FALL22/README.md

 ### Research

-Understanding water partitioning in the Mores Creek Watershed by using End-member Splitting Alanysis of isotope fractions.
+Understanding water partitioning in the Mores Creek Watershed by using End-member Splitting Analysis of isotope fractions.
 This method calculates the fate of water(winter/summer streamflow) by the fraction of the source (rainfall and snowfall).
 An adapted code of a Cumulative Denisty Function matching will be used in the R programming language.
 The code will require an input, data collection, and the output, stream gague discharges.
 I will also need to conduct statistical error analysis for my results.

 ### Goals